libvips/pyvips/README.rst

     $ pip install "pyvips[binary]"

 This installs a self-contained package with the most commonly needed libraries.
-It should just work on most common platforms, including Linux, Windows and macOS, with x64 and ARM CPUs.
+It should just work on most platforms, including Linux, Windows and macOS, with 64 and 32 bit x64 and ARM CPUs.
+Note that this libvips is missing features like PDF load and OpenSlide support.

 If your platform is unsupported or the pre-built binary is unsuitable, you can install libvips separately instead.

 Local installation
 ------------------